abeasock/Developing_Data_Products/README.md

 Source code for ui.R and server.R files are available on my [GitHub](https://github.com/abeasock/Developing_Data_Products-Coursera)

+Slidify presentation for pitching the app is available also available on my [GitHub](https://github.com/abeasock/Developing_Data_Products-Coursera)

 The Shiny App is available at: https://amberbeasock.shinyapps.io/project_app/

-Slidify presentation for pitching the app is available at: